BA Film and Television

 - find your own creative identities

-- develop skills that will help you find work in the industry
+- perfect skills that will help you find work, on graduation, in the industry

 By the time you graduate you will have worked on several films in different roles.